Kim Junsu: 2012–2017: Domestic's solo debut and continuing musical career

-2018–present: Discharge from military, musicals and other works
+2018–2020: Discharge from military and Pit a Pat

 Kim was discharged from military service on November 5, 2018, and started promotions with a fansigning event at COEX Live Plaza.
-He held a 3-day concert 'Way Back Xia' at Jamsil Indoor Stadium.
+He held a 3-day concert Way Back Xia at Jamsil Indoor Stadium.
 After his discharge, Kim returned to the stage to his role of Death in the musical Elizabeth.
-Kim is slated to star in the musical Xcalibur as King Arthur from June 15 to August 4, 2019, at the Sejong Center for the Performing Arts, Seoul.